OSFinalProject/OS-Project/README.md

 # OS-Project

-## Using Highest Response Ratio Next Scheduling Algorithm
+## Using SCAN Scheduling Algorithm
-### Why Choose HRRN?
+### Why Choose SCAN?
-Several factors influenced the decision to adopt the HRRN algorithm for this project:
+Several factors influenced the decision to adopt the SCAN algorithm for this project:

-1. Optimal Resource Utilization: HRRN dynamically adjusts task priorities based on their wait times, leading to balanced resource utilization and preventing tasks from monopolizing system resources.

-2. Reduced Average Wait Time: By prioritizing tasks with longer wait times, HRRN minimizes average wait times for elevator passengers, enhancing user experience.

-3. Adaptability: HRRN is adaptive and responsive to changing system conditions, ensuring that tasks with increasing wait times are serviced promptly, which is crucial in a dynamic elevator system environment.

-4. Fairness: The algorithm's prioritization strategy promotes fairness by preventing task starvation, thus ensuring that all elevator passengers are served in a timely manner.
+1. Predictable Performance: The SCAN algorithm provides predictable performance in elevator operations, making it easier to manage and maintain optimal service levels.

+2. Ease of Understanding: SCAN is a simple and easy-to-understand algorithm, which facilitates smoother implementation and maintenance of the elevator operating system.

+3. Starvation Risks: One significant advantage of the SCAN scheduling algorithm is its elimination of starvation risks.
+All passengers are serviced in a timely manner, ensuring fair and efficient elevator operations without any passengers being neglected.

 ### Potential Improvements and Optimization
-While HRRN is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:
+While SCAN is an effective scheduling algorithm, there are areas where further optimization and enhancements could be explored:

-1. Fine-Tuning Response Ratios: Fine-tuning the calculation of response ratios, such as incorporating factors like elevator load and travel time, could enhance the algorithm's performance in specific elevator system configurations.
+1. Computational Complexity: As the number of elevators and floors increases, the computational complexity of the SCAN scheduling algorithm may become a bottleneck.
+This can impact system performance and response times, especially in larger buildings or during peak traffic periods.

+3. Fairness Concerns: One drawback of the SCAN algorithm is its perceived lack of fairness, particularly in scenarios where floors experience long wait times after being visited.
+This can lead to dissatisfaction among passengers and may require additional strategies or adjustments to ensure fair and efficient elevator service.

+### Conclusion
+In conclusion, despite the inherent pros and cons of the SCAN scheduling algorithm, it remains a superior choice compared to the round-robin scheduling algorithm.
+Our primary goal for this project is to implement a scheduling algorithm that optimizes elevator operations, and SCAN demonstrates significant advantages in efficiently handling passenger traffic, minimizing travel time, and providing predictable performance.

 ## Git Commit Template